nih8/Dsa-/README.md

 Trie returns all words matching a given prefix.

-### My Contribution (Stage 5)
+ A simple BFS-based bipartite check is included to validate graph-like relationships dynamically built during processing.

-Implemented graph bipartite check using BFS and color assignment to validate relationships across files.
+This ensures stable linking of words/files and prevents invalid structural patterns.

 🔹 How to Run
 g++ main.cpp -o search